Article 1. Name

 Article 5.
 Meetings and Elections

-- Association meetings shall be held a minimum of six times a year.
+- Association meetings shall be held a minimum of four times a year.
 Additional meetings may be called at the discretion of the President and/or majority of the officers.
-All meetings and an official agenda must be posted to the general membership at least 15 days in advance, preferably 30 days in advance.
+Meetings can be held in person or virtually.
+All meetings and an official agenda must be posted to the general membership no later than three days before the scheduled meeting, which falls in line with the New Mexico Open Meetings Act.
+A draft of the previous meeting’s minutes must be posted to the chapter’s website at least one week in advance of the next meeting.
+Those minutes must be approved at the following meeting.

 - A quorum of at least two-thirds of the elected officers is required to conduct association business at an officially called meeting posted to the general membership.